 Reduce thumbnails even if it means sacrificing image quality

 Limit the use of decorative images

 I recommend getting into the habit of creating optimised image titles when saving or downloading images on your PC or phone.
-This will not only help you later on when you upload the image onto your site, but it will also help you organise your images on your laptop or phone!Follow me on social:
+This will not only help you later on when you upload the image onto your site, but it will also help you organise your images on your laptop or phone!Stay connected with me via social media:

 Latest posts by Nat Alleblas (see all)

 - The SEO files: The curious case of the competitive keyword - June 16, 2020

 - White label keyword research: how does it all work? - May 26, 2020

 - From drab to fab: how to improve website content - May 25, 2020